With Android’s global reach, getting Android localization right is an important part of app development.

 Step 1: Create a new Android project

 To start your Android localization journey, first create a new Android project using the “Empty Activity” template in Android Studio.
-Android Studio not only simplifies project setup but also provides a built-in emulator for testing your application on various devices and configurations, which is essential when verifying localization across different locales.
+Android Studio not only simplifies project setup but also provides a built-in emulator for testing your mobile application translation on various devices and configurations, which is essential when verifying localization across different locales.

 For this example, we’ll be building a Kotlin-based project.
 Kotlin is a modern, concise language that integrates seamlessly with Android development, making it easier to manage localization and other app features.